HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 uv run uvicorn server:app --reload

 As of June 2026, most web frameworks do not natively support the QUERY method.
-In Starlette, we were able to handle this by passing a custom method name to the methods parameter of Route.
+In Starlette, this was handled by passing a custom method name to the methods parameter of Route.

 async def search_dispatcher(request: Request) -> JSONResponse: